Bilboisbrave/learngit2/readme.txt

-Git is a vertion control system.
+Git is a distributed version control system.
 Git is free software.